old-malloc/libbme280/README.md

-basic functions in the &quot;bme280.c&quot; file, and the files &quot;bme280func.h&quot; and &quot;bme280func.c&quot;, with the functions that are used for reading the environmental parameters from the applications created in these labs.</p>
+basic functions in the &quot;bme280.c&quot; file, and the files &quot;bme280func.h&quot; and &quot;bme280func.c&quot;, with the functions that are used for reading the environmental parameters by the applications created in these labs.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>

 </p>